Name: okra, lady fingers, bhindi, gumbo (Abelmoschus esculentus).

 Position: full sun, protected from strong winds.

-Flowering and fruiting: hibiscus-like cream-coloured flowers with a magenta throat are produced 12–14 weeks from sowing, quickly followed by long, slender, edible pods, which should be harvested at around 7–8cm long.
+Flowering and fruiting: hibiscus-like, cream-coloured flowers with a magenta throat are produced 12–14 weeks from sowing, quickly followed by long, slender, edible green pods, which should be harvested at around 7–8cm long.

 Feeding: additional fertiliser is usually not required in enriched soils, but an application of dynamic lifter or blood and bone can boost plants during the growing season.